 Next, talk with your advisor about the things you can control.
 Again, be honest about your financial picture and share as many details as possible with your advisor.
 Take the time to review your taxes, retirement plans and any ideas you have for estate planning or wealth transfer strategies.

-With the ever-changing landscape of 2020, it is also important to talk with your financial advisor about the impacts of the Coronavirus Aid, Relief, Relief and Economic Security (CARES) Act.
-We’ve seen charitable giving, required minimum distributions for retirement accounts and taxes impacted by this recent legislation and it is important to make sure you know how to shift and adjust your plan because of these new rules and opportunities.
+With the ever-changing landscape of the market, it is also important to talk with your financial advisor about the impacts of global and economic events on your finances.
+We’ve seen charitable giving, retirement accounts and taxes impacted by recent legislation and it is important to make sure you know how to shift and adjust your plan accordingly.

 Focus on you first, even though that may feel difficult